 Complete The Hiring Proposal

 Once you have selected a candidate, you are ready to complete the system requirements to generate an offer.
-Work with your designated HR consultant to initiate and complete the hiring proposal in UVAJobs@.
+Work with HR Recruiting to initiate and complete the hiring proposal in Workday.
 The hiring proposal will include important information like the recommended salary and start date, as well as other pertinent information regarding the selected candidate.

 If the candidate wishes to continue discussions, the person extending the offer will send the candidate the documentation required to conduct background checks.
 The required checks will be determined by the nature of the position.
 All candidates, regardless of the position, are subject to the National Sex Offender registry check and Criminal Records verification.